Get 5 Secrets to Make Homemade Taste Food Better + New Recipes Weekly!

 How Long Does It Take

-Here are the basic guidelines to a whole roasting chicken that weighs 3 ½ to 4 pounds.
+Here are the basic guidelines for a whole roasting chicken that weighs 3 ½ to 4 1/2 pounds.
+There will be some variation in time depending on the weight of the chicken.

 - 375° for 80 minutes